entigolabs/entigo-infralib-agent/README.md

 ## Migration Helper

-Agent includes 3 commands to help migrate from existing terraform state to Entigo Infralib modules: [migrate-unmatched](#migrate-unmatched), [migrate-plan](#migrate-plan) and [migrate-validate](#migrate-validate).
+Agent includes 3 commands to help migrate from existing terraform state to Entigo Infralib modules: [migrate-config](#migrate-config), [migrate-plan](#migrate-plan) and [migrate-validate](#migrate-validate).

-Unmatched command requires a terraform v4 state file.
+Config command requires a terraform v4 state file.
 Plan and validate commands require the state file and a terraform plan file.
 Infralib state and plan files can be obtained from the bucket used by agent.
-It's possible to combine approval type `reject` with `run` command argument `steps` to generate plan files without applying them for the chosen steps.
+It's possible to combine the approval type `reject` with `run` command argument `steps` to generate plan files without applying them for the chosen steps.
 Plan files need to be manually converted into json format by using terraform.

-First generate an import config with `migrate-unmatched`.
+First generate an import configuration with `migrate-config`.
 Modify the generated lines to remove any resources that don't need migrating.
 If needed, split any config items into source and destination blocks.
-That's only necessary if source and destination don't have any matching fields of name, module or indexes.
+That's only necessary if source and destination don't have any matching fields from name, module and indexes.

 Using the import config, generate terraform import commands with the `migrate-plan` command.
 After executing the commands, run the pipelines with the approval type `reject` to generate a new plan.
 Optionally, use the `migrate-validate` command to validate the new plan along with the new state.